K0rneliuSs/Discord-Image-logger/README.md

-# Discord-IP-logger-
+# Discord-Image-logger-
-# A simple IP logger that grab steal the ip and info from it
+# A simple Image logger that steal ip and info from it

 For dev this code, You need to host it.
 Personely I use vercel for this version.
 You need to structure your repository with a folder that you name 'api' a '.gitkeep'  a 'requiremets.txt' and the file.